 8. What specialist services and expertise are available at or accessed by your school?

-Answer The school has its own Counselling service.
-It also works closely with a wide range of external groups including face-to-face providers and online counselling services.
+Answer The school works closely with a wide range of external groups and professionals including face-to-face providers and online counselling services.

 9. What training have the staff at school had or are having?